JayAuburn/microbiome-gardener/ai_docs/prep_templates/01_generate_master_idea.md

 Based on your app helping **{who}** achieve **{outcome}**, you likely have these user types:

 **Primary Users:** {who}

 - **Who:** \[ROLE, INDUSTRY, SIZE METRIC from previous steps]
 - **Frustrations:**
   - \[Frustration 1]
   - \[Frustration 2]
 - **Urgent Goals:**
   - \[Urgent Goal 1]
   - \[Urgent Goal 2]

 **System Administrators:** (Recommended to include)

 - **Who:** Technical team members or power users who configure and manage the system
 - **Frustrations:**
   - No way to control costs or monitor usage
   - Cannot configure features or manage user access
   - Difficult to troubleshoot issues or optimize performance
 - **Urgent Goals:**
   - Configure available features and set usage limits
   - Monitor system health and user activity
   - Control costs and scale operations efficiently

 **Your Turn**

 1. Should we include system administrators, or is this purely for end users?
 2. Are there other user types we should consider (billing managers, content moderators, etc.)?

-*Example*
+_Example_

 **Primary Users:** Educational YouTube creators with 10k-200k subscribers

 - **Frustrations:**
   - Revenue plateaus quickly beyond ad monetization
   - Viewer engagement difficult to maintain manually
 - **Urgent Goals:**
   - Launch scalable recurring revenue stream within 30 days
   - Automate personalized viewer interactions

 **System Administrators:** Platform managers or technical leads

 - **Frustrations:**
   - Cannot control which AI models are available or costly
   - No visibility into usage patterns or cost optimization
 - **Urgent Goals:**
   - Configure AI model access to control costs
   - Monitor creator success and platform growth

 ---